-We created a Customer Services Team, Asset Management & Investment Team and a Finance & Corporate Services Team.
-This structure has remained in place for the past five years.
+Albyn operates with an operational structure covering three core teams.
+These include a Customer Services Team, Asset Management & Investment Team and a Finance & Corporate Services Team.
+This structure has remained in place for the past six years.
 We have continued to develop operational and job processes, and performance reporting processes, with training tailored to individual requirements.

-During the year we continued to make impressive improvements in our rent collection figures.
-We also reviewed our void procedures and these have almost halved the number of days that a property is empty.
+During the year we continued to focus on our rent collection figures.
+We also implemented our void procedures, and these have maintained the number of days that a property is empty at low levels, minimising the cost to the society.
 We also continued to improve our knowledge of our properties with continued surveys and implementation of SAP 2012 as our basis for rating the energy efficiencies of our properties.
-All of these changes are delivering the improvements aimed for above.